 The methods above are likely some of the easiest ways to get your Fitbit back in working order.
 However, there are still some others that you can try before giving up.

-This next option is an extremely easy one, as Fitbit suggests you just Force Quit the Fitbit application.
+This next option is a straightforward one, as Fitbit suggests you Force Quit the Fitbit app.
 This can be done in a variety of ways, depending on the device that you have.

 Another way to get your Fitbit working again is to refresh the notification settings.
-In order to do this, you’ll need to follow these steps:
+To do this, you’ll need to follow these steps:

 Restart your Fitbit

 There’s an old saying, “did you try unplugging it and plugging it back in?”
 Although technology is much more advanced than it was 20 years ago, this adage still applies from time-to-time.

 Performing a restart on your Fitbit varies, depending on the device that you own.